Highlights Of The Program

 • Identifying key challenges in applying membranes to decentralized wastewater treatment systems

-• Assessing feasibility of membrane application in small and remote treatment facilities
+• Assessing the feasibility of membrane application in small and remote treatment facilities

 • Reviewing case studies that highlight real-world challenges and solutions for MBR implementation